OAS-deer-research/RShinyAging/README.md

 - The upload can take a long time if there is a lot of data in the upload file and/or the database.
 Add a message indicated there will be a check appear once the master db has been updated with their data...so the save button isn't hit multiple times causing multiple uploades and taking longer.
 - Angela Lemminger data was taking a long time to submit...so long that the app would disconnect from the server.
 There was a lot of data in the db at that point.
 - The review tabs can take a long time if there is a lot of data in the database.
 - Remove white space from cells...especially names so there aren't multiple DeerIDs being created?
+- How do we record deer aging data if the zone is not recorded?
+Isabella Eagen had data from split counties where the hunter did not fill out the aging card correctly; there were sections left blank so it is unknown if it was Monroe Farm or Forest, etc. Izzy is getting a DMU error for these records so she can't save to the database.
+Is there any way to salvage these records?
+Do we still want to record them somehow?
+If so, then how?
+Is it the same processor that has a lot of these cases with missing data?